 - Know their child’s friends

-- Take inventory of all prescription drugs brought into the house
+- Take inventory of all medical drugs brought into the house

 One of the best things a parent can do is set a good example for their children.
-If they are a previous drug abuser, keeping an open dialogue with their child about the experience and what they learned is important.
+If they used to deal with drug or alcohol addiction, keeping an open dialogue with their child about the experience and what they learned is important.
 Openly and honestly discussing this matter as a family can be undeniably helpful.
 This can also help to improve relationships within the family.

 Within the School